Breaking the accuracy-resource dilemma: a lightweight adaptive video inference enhancement

 \section{METHODOLOGY}

-FC is an intelligent control paradigm that emulates human-like reasoning and decision-making using fuzzy logic \cite{FC}.
-To achieve self-adaptive VI, we design a FC-r capable of adapting to both device and inference states.
-The main components of the proposed controller are as follows:
+Fuzzy control (FC) is an intelligent control paradigm that emulates human-like reasoning and decision-making using fuzzy logic \cite{FC}.
+To achieve self-adaptive enhanced VI, we design a FC-r-based VI enhancement framework, which is capable of adapting to both core device and inference states.
+The main components of the proposed controller are as follows.